 Albin Randall & Bennett, an accounting firm on Middle St. in Portland, collected many boxes of great donations for us and delivered them as well.
 I'm told that the departments had contests to see who could get more things.
 We are blessed with the many good items, which our clients will be very happy to accept.
 Dan Boggs, one of our volunteers, is pictured with the firms employees.

-The ANNUAL EMPTY BOWL fundraiser for Project FEED is back after a COVID hiatus.
-It was October 15, 2022. at the First Lutheran Church, 132 Auburn Street, Portland.
-Homemade soups, breads, drinks and desserts, as well as a bowl to take home, for only $15 ($10 children 10 and under).
-ALL monies go to Project Feed thanks to Altrusa members and the church.
-The photo is from a prior year.
+The ANNUAL EMPTY BOWL fundraiser for Project FEED by Altrusa is held annually at the First Lutheran Church, 132 Auburn Street, Portland.
+Homemade soups (unlimited servings), breads, drinks and desserts, as well as a bowl to take home.
+ALL monies go to Project Feed.
+Thank you Altrusa and First Lutheran!

-Androscoggin Bank has generously assisted the pantry over the past year with money, food, and hands-on work, this time by the President and CEO of the bank, Neil Kiely.
+Androscoggin Bank generously assisted the pantry with money, food, and hands-on work, this time by the President and CEO of the bank, Neil Kiely.
 Delene Perley, Operations Manager receives the check from Lacey Gammon and Diane Kelly.
 Karen Luse, Kay White and Roann Harlow restock the pantry with produce and non-perishable items on Monday mornings.
 Neil took all that plastic off of the many cans waiting in storage to help out.
 It will be recycled!

 Cheese Louise GAVE BACK to the pantry one day in February.
 We appreciate their support.